aleksrutins/your.css/README.md

 # your.css
-Endlessly customizable vanilla CSS library
+Endlessly customizable vanilla CSS library.
+Because marketing.
+Opinionated and unopinionated at the same time.